stacks-js/stacks/README.md

 One of the key ones in here are **Stacks**

-Stacks in Stacks(I know right) work as a way to sort of bridge the gap between how things can be rendered.
+Stacks in Stacks(I know, right) work as a way to sort of bridge the gap between how things can be rendered.
 For example, the renderer takes in only one block as an argument, and the `body` function of a block returns a single block.
 How, then, are we to combine blocks together without losing the modularity that Stacks.js as a whole provides?
 This is where Stacks come in.
 Stacks are a way for you to combine several different Blocks together and to be rendered as one.
 This is done like this:

 ```javascript
 new Stack("y",